nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Users request information of a student whose index exceeds the student list size
   * 1a1.
 Academy Directory informs users that the index is invalid via an error message

     Use case resumes at step 1

-* 1a.
+* 1b.
 The index number is invalid (not a positive integer)
-    * 1a1.
+  * 1b1.
 Academy Directory informs users that the index is invalid and must be a positive integer for the command to be executed

     Use case resumes at step 1

+**Use case: Undo changes to data**

+**MSS**

+1. User enters a command to undo a *data state change*
+2. Academy Directory regenerates the corresponding data file
+3. Academy Directory reloads information with the regenerated data file
+4. Academy Directory displays information to user.

+**Extensions**
+* 1a.
+There no changes to data state to be undone
+  * 1a1.
+Academy Directory informs users to check that there is a change to be undone via an error message

+    Use case ends

+* 2a.
+Unable to regenerate data file due to folder permission issues
+  * 2a1.
+Academy Directory informs users to check for read/write permission of the data folder via an error message

+    Use case ends

+* 3a.
+Unable to reload internal data due to corruption of regenerated data file
+  * 3a1.
+Academy Directory informs users to check for corrupted file via an error message

+    Use case ends

+**Use case: Redo changes to data**

+**MSS**

+1. User enters a command to redo a *data state change*
+2. Academy Directory regenerates the corresponding data file
+3. Academy Directory reloads information with the regenerated data file
+4. Academy Directory displays information to user.

+**Extensions**
+* 1a.
+There no changes to data state to be redone
+  * 1a1.
+Academy Directory informs users to check that there is a change to be redone via an error message

+    Use case ends

+* 2a.
+Unable to regenerate data file due to folder permission issues
+  * 2a1.
+Academy Directory informs users to check for read/write permission of the data folder via an error message

+    Use case ends

+* 3a.
+Unable to reload internal data due to corruption of regenerated data file
+  * 3a1.
+Academy Directory informs users to check for corrupted file via an error message

+    Use case ends

+**Use case: View Commit History**

+**MSS**

+1. User enters a command to view commit history
+2. Academy Directory displays commit history to user.

+**Extensions**
+* 1a.
+Unable to load file from disk due to folder permission issues
+  * 1a1.
+Academy Directory informs users to check for read/write permission of the version control folder via an error message

+    Use case ends

+* 1b.
+Unable to reload internal data due to corruption of regenerated data file
+  * 1b1.
+Academy Directory informs users to check for corrupted file via an error message

+    Use case ends

+**Use case: Revert Commit**

+**MSS**

+1. User <u>views commit history</u>
+2. Academy Directory displays commit history to user.
+3. User picks a commit hash that is not the current commit to revert to
+4. Academy Directory regenerates the corresponding data file
+5. Academy Directory reloads information with the regenerated data file
+6. Academy Directory displays information to user.

+**Extensions**
+* 3a.
+User picks a commit hash that corresponds to the current commit
+  * 3a1.
+Academy Directory informs users to check commit hash via an error message

+    Use case ends
+* 3b.
+User picks an invalid commit hash
+  * 3b1.
+Academy Directory informs users to check commit hash via an error message

+    Use case ends

+* 4a.
+Unable to regenerate data file due to folder permission issues
+  * 4a1.
+Academy Directory informs users to check for read/write permission of the data folder via an error message

+    Use case ends

+* 5a.
+Unable to reload internal data due to corruption of regenerated data file
+  * 5a1.
+Academy Directory informs users to check for corrupted file via an error message

+    Use case ends

 ### Non-Functional Requirements